poqudrof/GPT-Explorations/README.md

 ## Goal

-Create a way to program and communicate with GPT-4 to make use it in new ways.
+Initial: Create a way to program and communicate with GPT-4 to make use it in new ways.

+New goal: Create a Ruby program and API that writes itself interactively like AutoGPT.

 ## Run